Organic honey from Brazil

 Farmers' cooperative Coopemapi

 Boni Bio's delicious natural organic honey, which is on the shelves as of February 2023, comes from the south east of Brazil, more specifically from the Minas Gerais region.
-21% of Brazil's population lives below the poverty line.
+More than 20% of Brazil's population lives below the poverty line.
 Colruyt Group makes a conscious choice of working directly with farmers' cooperative Coopemapi to improve the social and economic condition of local family farmers.

 International NGO Trias